Most states say that you are guilty of the crime of conspiracy to commit murder if:

 No. A conspiracy charge focuses on whether you were a member of an agreement to break the law.

-In the case of conspiracy to commit murder, it is your association with other people who want to kill someone that constitutes the crime intentionally.
-All that matters is that you acted with someone else and there was:
+In the case of conspiracy to commit murder, all that matters is that you acted with someone else and there was:

 - some solicitation to commit murder,